William J. Bauer: Federal judicial service

 Bauer was nominated by President Richard Nixon on September 14, 1971, to a seat on the United States District Court for the Northern District of Illinois vacated by Judge Joseph Sam Perry.
 He was confirmed by the United States Senate on November 8, 1971, and received his commission on November 10, 1971.
 His service terminated on January 3, 1975, due to elevation to the Seventh Circuit.

 Bauer was nominated by President Gerald Ford on December 11, 1974, to a seat on the United States Court of Appeals for the Seventh Circuit vacated by Judge Otto Kerner Jr. He was confirmed by the Senate on December 19, 1974, and received his commission on December 20, 1974.
 He served as Chief Judge from 1986 to 1993.
-He assumed senior status on October 31, 1994.
-He was a Member of the Judicial Conference of the United States from 1987 to 1993.